 External Relations

-Relationship with the ITU
+Relationship with the ISO, IEC and ITU

-oneM2M results should be submitted to the ITU as appropriate.
+oneM2M results should be submitted to the ISO, IEC and ITU as appropriate.

-Representatives of ITU-D, ITU-R and ITU-T are invited to participate in the TSGs for the efficient coordination and exchange of information.
+Representatives of ISO, IEC and ITU are invited to participate for the efficient coordination and exchange of information.

 Relations with other groups

-Technical Plenary and WGs are encouraged to liaise directly with the relevant technical bodies within oneM2M and Partners as appropriate.
+Technical Plenary are encouraged to liaise directly with the relevant technical bodies within oneM2M and Partners as appropriate.

 A liaison statement shall clearly communicate what is expected from the receiver, i.e., which parts are for information, which questions are expected to be clarified and by whom (especially if there are multiple receivers), and also when an answer is needed, e.g., when is the next meeting of the group sending the liaison statement.

-A TSG may send individual liaisons to any external organization (other than ITU).
-However, if the statement is considered sensitive, the TSG Chair may seek TP guidance.
+A WG may draft individual liaisons to any external organization for approval by the Technical Plenary.

-It is not necessary to have all external liaisons copied to the SC and/or TP.
-The originating TSG should decide, at its own discretion, which should be copied.
+It is not necessary to have all external liaisons copied to the SC The Technical Plenary should decide, at its own discretion, which Groups should be copied.

 External liaisons that may have management implications such as schedules, organization, process, procedures, and policy shall be copied to the SC, or approved by the SC if sensitive.

-Relations with the ITU are described in Article 39:.
+Relations with the ISO, IEC and ITU are described in Article 39:.

 Miscellaneous